Mrs. Coverlet series

 While Mrs. Coverlet Was Away (1958), Mrs. Coverlet's Magicians (1960), and Mrs. Coverlet's Detectives (1965) are a series of three children's books written by Mary Nash, with illustrations by Garrett Price.
 The books were published by Little, Brown and Company.
 The plot of one of them--Magicians--includes magical fantasy.

-The principal characters are three school-aged children; from oldest to youngest they are Malcolm, Mary, and Theobold (nicknamed Toad).
+The principal characters are three school-aged children; from oldest to youngest they are Malcolm, Molly, and Theobold (nicknamed Toad).
 The housekeeper who looks after them is Mrs. Coverlet.
 The children's mother has died and their father must often be away on his job for months on end.
 "Toad" was inspired by Nash's youngest child Tom, who was called "Toad" as a child.

 Plot Synopses

 While Mrs. Coverlet Was Away

 Mrs. Coverlet is suddenly called away by an emergency at a time when the children's father is in New Zealand, leaving the children to spend several summer weeks alone.
-Plot twists involve the children's decision to conceal that fact that there is no adult in the house, Malcolm's "complicated conscience," and the discovery that Theobold's pet cat is an extremely rare and valuable exotic breed.
+Plot twists involve the children's decision to conceal the fact that there is no adult in the house, Malcolm's "complicated conscience," and the discovery that Theobold's pet cat is an extremely rare and valuable exotic breed.